Gyuri1/Secure_Workload_Policy/README.md

 Please update:

-1. credential.json file
+1. credentials.json file  -> based on Your own API credentials
-2. API_ENDPOINT variable
+2. API_ENDPOINT variable  -> based on Your own Secure Workload FQDN or IP address
-3. searchFilter variable
+3. searchFilter variable  -> based on Your own scope